-A dog with Cushing's Disease will develop symptoms gradually.
-They will include weight gain, hair loss and urination in inappropriate places.
-Other symptoms include increased water consumption, increased urination, increased appetite, pot-belly, weight gain, loss of muscle mass, exercise intolerance, excess panting and baldness.
-The disease may also cause diabetes, pancreatitis and seizures.
+A dog with Cushing's disease will develop symptoms gradually.
+They will include weight gain, hair loss, and urination in inappropriate places.
+Other symptoms include increased water consumption, increased urination, increased appetite, pot-belly, weight gain, loss of muscle mass, exercise intolerance, excess panting, and baldness.
+The disease can also cause diabetes, pancreatitis, and seizures.

-If Cushing's Disease is suspected, the veterinarian will likely begin by doing blood work.
-Elevated liver enzymes, cholesterol, blood glucose and white blood cells will indicate Cushing's Disease.
-Urinalysis, X-rays and ultrasound may also be used in reaching a diagnosis.
-The doctor may do a urine cortisol/creatinine ratio test and other diagnostic testing.
+If Cushing's disease is suspected, the veterinarian will likely begin by doing blood work.
+Elevated liver enzymes, cholesterol, blood glucose, and white blood cells will indicate Cushing's disease.
+Urinalysis, X-rays, and ultrasound might also be used in reaching a diagnosis.
+The doctor will likely do a urine cortisol/creatinine ratio test as well as other diagnostic testing.

-Treatment depends upon the type of Cushing's Disease the dog has.
+Treatment depends upon the type of Cushing's disease the dog has been diagnosed with.
 Because the condition occurs in elderly pets, sometimes the decision is made to give no treatment except that which will make the pet more comfortable.
-In other cases, surgery, radiation or chemotherapy may be used.
-Medications such as lysodren, trilostane, ketaconazole, L-deprenyl, anipryl or vetoryl may be prescribed.
+In other cases, surgery, radiation, or chemotherapy can be used.
+Medications such as lysodren, trilostane, ketaconazole, L-deprenyl, anipryl, or vetoryl might also be prescribed.